lhalf/licenses/README.md

 Checks all licenses for inconsistencies.

 Returns a non-zero exit code:
-- If the crate had no declared license on crates.io
+- If the crate had no declared license on crates.io (none declared)
-- If no licenses were found for a crate
+- If no licenses were found for a crate (empty)
+- If there were less licenses found for a crate than declared by the author on crates.io (too few)
-- If there were more licenses found for a crate than declared by the author on crates.io
+- If there were more licenses found for a crate than declared by the author on crates.io (additional)
-- If the content of the found licenses did not match the expected content for those licenses
+- If the content of the found licenses did not match the expected content for those licenses (mismatch)

 ```
 $ cargo licenses check
-warning: mismatch - found license(s) whose content was not similar to declared licenses for:
-        portable_atomic - LICENSE-APACHE
 warning: additional - found all declared licenses, but found additional licenses for:
         memchr - COPYING
         unicode_xid - COPYRIGHT
         utf8_iter - COPYRIGHT
+warning: mismatch - found license(s) whose content was not similar to declared licenses for:
+        portable_atomic - LICENSE-APACHE
 ```

 ### Diff